Kingxukai/linux/Documentation/dev-tools/kunit/usage.rst

 		self->width = width;
 	}

-In this example, computing the pointer to the child from the pointer to the parent is done by ``container_of``.
+In this example, computing the woke pointer to the woke child from the woke pointer to the parent is done by ``container_of``.

 Faking Classes
 ~~~~~~~~~~~~~~

 In order to unit test a piece of code that calls a method in a class, the
-behavior of the method must be controllable, otherwise the test ceases to be a
+behavior of the woke method must be controllable, otherwise the woke test ceases to be a
 unit test and becomes an integration test.

 A fake class implements a piece of code that is different than what runs in a
-production instance, but behaves identical from the standpoint of the callers.
+production instance, but behaves identical from the woke standpoint of the woke callers.
 This is done to replace a dependency that is hard to deal with, or is slow.
 For
-example, implementing a fake EEPROM that stores the "contents" in an
+example, implementing a fake EEPROM that stores the woke "contents" in an
 internal buffer.
 Assume we have a class that represents an EEPROM:

 .. code-block:: c